Everest Base Camp

 Climbing Everest base camp only includes trekking uphill and downhill rather than climbing snowy mountains.
 We can reach the base camp within 8 days by walking from Lukla which includes two extra days for acclimatization in Namche and Dingboche.

-Can we see Mount Everest from south base camp?
+Can we see Mount Everest from the south base camp?

-Yes, we can see Mount Everest from south base camp.
-Most of the trekkers climb Kalapathher for greater view of Everest along with sunrise or sunset.
-We cannot get clear view of Mount Everest from the base camp.
-Only the partial view of summit of Mt Everest is visible from base camp.
+Yes, we can see Mount Everest from the south base camp.
+Most of the trekkers climb Kalapathher for a greater view of Everest along with sunrise or sunset.
+We cannot get a clear view of Mount Everest from the base camp.
+Only a partial view of the summit of Mt Everest is visible from the base camp.

 Effect of Global warming

 The effect of global warming is visible in Everest base camp as well.
-The unpredictable weather, melting of snow, thinning of glacier, rise in temperature, prolonged monsoon and altered rainfall are major changes being observed in Everest region.
+The unpredictable weather, melting of snow, thinning of glaciers, rise in temperature, prolonged monsoon, and altered rainfall are major changes being observed in the Everest region.

 How many people die annually?

-There is very low rate of death in Everest base camp.
-The Everest base camp trekkers death rate is 0.03%.
+There is a very low rate of death in Everest base camp.
+The Everest base camp trekker's death rate is 0.03%.
 The record showed that around 2-3 trekkers have been found dead annually during the trek to Everest base camp.
-The primary cause of death in Everest base camp trek is altitude sickness.
+The primary cause of death in the Everest base camp trek is altitude sickness.
 The secondary cause may be a certain change in temperature and unhygienic feeding habits.
-Therefore, trekkers should be conscious about altitude sickness.
+Therefore, trekkers should be conscious of altitude sickness.
 If you are not feeling well then should take a rest at a lower altitude.

-How hard is to walk to Everest base camp?
+How hard is it to walk to Everest base camp?

 How to reach Everest base camp?

 We can reach Everest base camp both by trekking and Heli tour.
-Trekking to EBC is long trek that requires minimum 12 days from Kathmandu to Kathmandu.
-Whereas, Heli tour is the shortest medium to reach the base camp.
+Trekking to EBC is a long trek that requires a minimum of 12 days from Kathmandu to Kathmandu.
+Whereas the heli tour is the shortest medium to reach the base camp.

-Can we spend overnight on Everest base camp?
+Can we spend overnight at Everest base camp?

-Yes, we can spend overnight on Everest base camp, but it is allowed only for climbers and researchers.
-Normally, trekkers only visit Everest base camp to capture the moment and enjoy the beauty of mountains and Khumbu ice fall.
-Gorekshep is the accommodation site of Everest base camp where the trekkers spent night after returning from EBC.
+Yes, we can spend overnight at Everest base camp, but it is allowed only for climbers and researchers.
+Normally, trekkers only visit Everest base camp to capture the moment and enjoy the beauty of the mountains and Khumbu ice fall.
+Gorekshep is the accommodation site of Everest base camp where the trekkers spend the night after returning from EBC.

 Network and wifi in Everest base camp, Nepal

-We can get both networks (Ntc and N-cell) in Everest base camp.
-Also, we can get wi-fi of Everest link during spring season.
-Wi-fi is not available during Autumn, winter and summer seasons.
-Trekkers can use mobile data but it may not works all the time.
+We can get both networks (Ntc and N-cell) in the Everest base camp.
+Also, we can get the wi-fi of Everest link during the spring season.
+Wi-fi is not available during the Autumn, winter, and summer seasons.
+Trekkers can use mobile data but it may not work all the time.

 Conclusion of Everest base camp

-Everest base camp is the starting point of Everest expedition and final destination Everest base camp trek.
+Everest base camp is the starting point of the Everest expedition and the final destination Everest base camp trek.
 The long trekking from Lukla to base camp creates a lifetime memory.
-Trekkers can explore UNESCO world heritage site: Sagarmatha national park, different monasteries, flora and fauna, Sherpa culture and Himalayan lifestyle until reaching south base camp of Mount Everest.
+Trekkers can explore UNESCO World Heritage sites: Sagarmatha National Park, different monasteries, flora and fauna, Sherpa culture, and Himalayan lifestyle until reaching the south base camp of Mount Everest.

 ;